 The other way involves a magnifying glass and good eyesight!
 The coin on the left of the photo is REAL.
 The coin on the right is not.
-You will see that the neckline is more curved than it should be, and the lettering around the coin is slightly larger than it should be.
+You will see that the neckline is more curved than it should be.
+Also, the lettering around the coin is slightly larger than it should be.

 The Olympic 50p coins have been fluctuating in value since they were circulated, and still are now.
-Change checker has a great chart (below) that tells you how many of which Olympic coin was struck at the Royal Mint.
+Change checker has a great chart (below).
+It tells you how many of which Olympic coin were struck at the Royal Mint.

 As a rough guide, the Football coin is selling for £40-£45 and the Archery coin for £27-£30.
 The rest will be somewhere between those.